axflow/axflow/docs/guides/stream-chat-app.md

 We'll be using `@axflow/models`, TypeScript, tailwindCSS, React, nextJS, and openAI.

+If you want to see the full code of this demo, you can find [here on GitHub](https://github.com/axflow/axchat-demo).

 ## Setup

 First, let's create a new nextJS project with TypeScript & Tailwind: